-The Indigenous, Equity and Human Rights Roadmap 2020-2023 is grounded in the OCDSB's commitment to the Truth and Reconciliation Report 2015 Calls to Action, the UN International Decade for People of African Descent 2015-2024, the five themes identified through the Valuing Voices focus groups, data from the Valuing Voices student survey 2019 and the Principles of Inclusive Design.
+The Indigenous, Equity and Human Rights Roadmap 2020-2023 reflects a human rights-based approach focusing on equality and nondiscrimination, participation and inclusion, and transparency and accountability.
+It is grounded in respect for fundamental human rights reflected in the Universal Declaration of Human Rights, the Canadian Charter of Rights and Freedoms, and the Ontario Human Rights Code.
+It reflects the OCDSB's commitment to the Truth and Reconciliation Commission of Canada: Calls to Action, the UN International Decade for People of African Descent 2015-2024, the five themes identified through the Valuing Voices focus groups, data from the Valuing Voices student survey 2019 and the Principles of Inclusive Design.
 Even more importantly, it is informed by and aligned with the voices we have heard within the OCDSB community.